giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 {{< tab id="flags-nsxalb" title="NSX ALB">}}
 When using NSX Advanced Load Balancer (NSX ALB), [there are several components](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-A247F5F2-AC7E-48E7-B615-F8D361C7292A.html) involved to enable load balancer capabilities in Kubernetes.

 The `controller` in NSX ALB plays a pivotal role.
-It is responsible for communicating the operations requested to the vCenter Server, ensuring the smooth functioning of the load balancer.
+It's responsible for communicating the operations requested to the vCenter Server, ensuring the smooth functioning of the load balancer.
 Additionally, there is a `service engine` to manage virtual IP addresses and a Kubernetes `operator` to reconcile the NSX ALB resources in the clusters.

 ![capv kubevip](capv-nsxalb-excalidraw.png)